abselon/Pi-Wallet/README.md

 ## Installation

-To get started, clone this repository and follow the steps below:
+To get started with Pi Wallet, follow the steps below:

 ### Prerequisites

-- Node.js (v16 or higher)
+- Flutter SDK (v3.0 or higher)
-- npm or yarn
+- Dart (v2.17 or higher)

 ### Steps